 Early Greek Humanism: The Beauty of the Human Form and Essence

-In other terms we mean the Greeks' emphasis on the human body: on Physical Beauty, Athleticism (contrast with Biblical Prophets, who are not really "heroes" but rather "chosen"); the Greeks see physical beauty as literally "divine", as godly.
-Our own obsession with sports, and our culture's willingness to bestow massive economic benefits on athletes, comes directly from this legacy.
-The original, Greek Olympics were also literally structured on the chapters of the Iliad and Odyssey that describe athletic events.
+3) Greek Humanism also refers to the Greeks' emphasis on the human body: on physical beauty and athleticism; the Greeks see physical beauty as literally "divine", as godly.
+Our own obsession with hot movie stars and with sports, and our culture's willingness to bestow massive economic benefits on athletes, comes directly from this legacy.
+As you'll read, the original, Greek Olympics were also literally structured on the chapters of the Iliad and Odyssey that describe athletic events.

-4) Seeds of Democracy and Philosophy: We see in this story a willingness to engage in criticism and examination of those things that other cultures will not.
-Both the Achaeans and the Trojans have gods on their sides (contrast to Hebrews, who write from the perspective of one God, on their side only).
-The leaders consult one another in counsel and must weigh each others’ opinions democratically.
-Both Achilles and the author is willing to criticize Agamemnon, without detracting from his overall status as leader.
-Achilles is shown as faulty and yet still a hero.
+Along with giving our culture its definitions of humanism, heroism, and its obsession with the physical body, the Greeks also plant our dual seeds of both philosophy and democracy: we see in this story a willingness to engage in criticism and examination of those things that other cultures will not.
+Both the Achaeans and the Trojans have gods on their sides (contrast to Hebrews, who write from the perspective of one God, on their side only); for the Greeks, many gods speak to many people and this sets the groundwork for a type of humanistic democratic equality.
+The leaders consult one another in counsel and must weigh each others’ opinions democratically because, like the gods, a plurality of ideas has a divine origin.
+Both Achilles and the author is willing to criticize Agamemnon, without detracting from his overall status as leader because while one god may inspire Agamemnon, another may inspire Achilles.

 The Artemision Bronze: